BagritsevichStepan/java-course/HexAndMnkGame/README.md

 Run `Example.java`

 As an example, three games will be run:
 1. HEX game with board $4 \times 4$, human and random player.
-Logging is enabled
+Logging is on
 2. Tic-Tac-Toe game with sequential and human player.
-Logging is enabled
+Logging is on
 1. MNK game with sequential player, random player and the board with $n = 4$, $m = 5$, $k = 4$.
-Logging is enabled
+Logging is on